Library services to support your studies, and information services to help you get the most out of Cambridge, are described below.

 Alternative study spaces

-Seminar rooms can be booked, on a same-day basis only, at the Conference Office in Garden Court.
+Seminar rooms can be booked, on a same-day basis only, at the Conference Office.
 These could be an excellent additional facility as long as you make sure that you vacate them on time if asked to do so, and leave them in perfect condition.
 We could not continue to offer these rooms as group study spaces if supervisors (who are the main users) were to find their work hampered by other users.

 The Conference Office is not staffed at the weekend, so you can make seminar room bookings for Saturday / Sunday on a Friday.
 If you have booked such a room, but know you are not going to use it, please email the Conference Office during the week, or the Porters at the weekend, so that the room can be made available for someone else.

-During Easter term the Knox-Shaw Room is normally available for quiet study, and the Mong Hall for quiet study / exam practice.
+During Easter Term the Knox-Shaw Room (except during the main exam period) is normally available for quiet study, and the Mong Hall for quiet study / exam practice.
 At those venues, and at other places around College, you will find detailed availability timetables for the current and coming week.

-Exceptionally, during Easter term 2023, the Knox-Shaw Room will be available as a study space only until Thursday 18th May.
+During Easter term 2024, the Knox-Shaw Room will be available as a study space only until Sunday 19th May.

 Our aim is to limit any extraneous bookings as much as possible, so that you can be confident of finding the room available to you on a regular pattern.
 Some events, which could not be re-located elsewhere, will still be held there: on such occasions, it will be necessary to clear the venue.
 To help you plan your studies in advance, pdf timetables are made available.
 Revisions will be advised by email and incorporated in a new edition of the timetable: